-Mr. Jurgensen and OAC Services Inc. were selected by the Central Valley School District to serve as the overall program/project manager directly overseeing all aspects of the design and construction of their capital bond program.
-He and OAC will lead the GC/CM selection process through design, construction and closeout.
+Mr. Jurgensen and OAC Services Inc. were selected by Central Valley School District to serve as the overall program/project manager directly overseeing all aspects of the design and construction of their capital bond program.
+He and the other OAC staff will lead the GC/CM selection process through design, construction and closeout.